North Carolina Unemployment Benefits

 The UI Benefits Calculator attached below will help you to determine the approximate UI Benefits amount that you may receive in North Carolina.

-An overpayment occurs when a claimant receives benefits to which he/she is not entitled to, either inadvertently or through wilful misdirection.
+An overpayment occurs when you receive benefits to which you are not entitled to, either inadvertently or through wilful misdirection.
 Examples for overpayment include undisclosed earnings, fake documents submission, not reporting your new job or your new source of income, etc.

 The state of North Carolina distinguishes overpayments into two types – Fraudulent and Non-Fraudulent.